ginobilinie/codeBook/README.md

 86. minEditDistance.cpp: the minimum edit distance.
 We use a two-dim dp array, dp[i][j] means the minimum edit distance from word1[0...i] to word2[0...j].
 The state transfer equation: if (word1[i]==word2[j]) dp[i][j] = dp[i-1][j-1] else dp[i][j] = min(dp[i-1][j],dp[i][j-1],dp[i-1][j-1]) + 1.
 For initialization, we consider dp[0][i] and dp[i][0].

+87. setZeroes.cpp: Set an identifier.
+Howerver, this solution has a chance to fail.
+We can also set a row[] and col[] to record the zero places, but it will cost O(n) space complexity.
+A better solution: I find the last row which has 0, and use it to store the 0-collumns.
+Then go row by row set them to 0.
+Then go column by column set them to 0.
+Finally set the last row which has 0.
+It's long but hey it's O(1).

 # old
 for fun, forever